scalerflux/riscv-myth-workshop/Day1_2/README.md

+# Introduction to RISCV-ISA and GNU compiler toolchain

 This was done on arm ubuntu running on Mac via UTM, since there no preloaded vdi image for arm machines you can follwo the below steps to match the workshop(credit- Claude)